Skip to main content

 Our ISVAs offer independent, non-judgmental emotional and practical support and advocacy to anyone aged 11 and over (including parents and carers) who has experienced historical or recent sexual abuse, sexual assault, or rape.
 We also support parents and carers through the criminal justice system for children under the age of 11.

 Your ISVA will explain the process of reporting to the police and what to expect from the criminal justice system, to allow you to make an informed decision about whether it is the best step for you.
+You can also click here to view some Easy Read guides produced by the CPS for victims of crime.

 Please let us know if English is not your first language and we can organise an interpreter.